-The Institute had a management contract with Wyndham to manage the conference facilities in Aspen, Colorado that expired on April 30, 2022.
-On February 1, 2022, the Institute signed a management contract with Salamander Aspen, LLC to replace Wyndham to manage the conference facilities for 15 years effective May 1, 2022 with the option to renew for three additional 5 years.
+The Institute had a management contract with Salamander Aspen, LLC to manage the conference facilities in Aspen, Colorado for 15 years effective May 1, 2022 with the option to renew for three additional 5 years.
 Salamander annually establishes procedures and rates for use of the facilities for the Institute's groups and other local nonprofit groups with the prior approval of the Institute.
 Salamander's management is monitored annually using performance standards established by the Institute and is compensated based on an incentive management fee schedule.